 1. Realize that you have control over your thoughts.

 Wouldn’t it be amazing if we could somehow make our brains only think happy thoughts?
 Over the years, I met really optimistic people and wondered how they could be so positive.
 I assumed their brains were just wired to exclude negativity.
 As I’ve gotten older, I realized positive thoughts are a choice, and believing in yourself is a choice.
 It’s not that I needed a different brain.
 I needed to train and control the one I have.

 Your thoughts are actions.
 Thinking positive or negative thoughts can be the same as taking a walk or eating an apple.
 Your thoughts are mental actions and your brain is a muscle that can be strengthened.
 Thinking positive thoughts is a behavior and you have a choice to work at it or not.
 I’m not saying it’s easy.
 It takes discipline.
 Taming your internal critic means taming your own thoughts.

 2. Understand that success doesn’t make your inner critic disappear.

 You have to stop waiting for success to feel good about yourself.

 In the past, I thought if I could just prove to myself that I could succeed that I would develop confidence and finally be rid of my inner critic.
 If I can prove I’m good at what I do, then I’d have permission to believe I can succeed.
 This seems logical, but it’s a recipe for misery and it gives our inner critic more fuel.

 We torture ourselves when we wait for proof and permission to believe we can succeed.
 You have to believe you can succeed right now and you don’t need proof.
-Your inner critic will be there through success and failure if you let it.
+Your inner critic will be there through success and failure.

-3. Acknowledge that your inner critic is a shitty best friend that can be trained.
+3. Acknowledge that your inner critic is a crappy best friend that can be trained.